naveenkumar163/JavaScript/README.md

 JavaScript
 i am starting JavaScript tutorials

-we put the information about the javascript which is most used
+we put the information about the javascript which is most
 <!DOCTYPE html>
 <html>
 <body>